Microwave Output Stabilization of a Qubit Controller via Device-Level Temperature Control: Introduction

 We have recently developed the QuBE~\cite{sumida2024qube, negoro2024experimental} scalable qubit controller for superconducting qubits.
 It features wideband outputs exceeding 1~GHz and supports unit-to-unit synchronization to enable system-level scaling.
 The wide bandwidth of QuBE is particularly advantageous for the experiments that require access to broad transition spectra, including frequency-multiplexed qubit control~\cite{van2019impact, van2020scalable, ohira2024optimizing} and readout~\cite{PhysRevApplied.10.034040}, all-microwave unconditional qubit reset~\cite{magnard2018fast}, qudit operations~\cite{blok2021quantum, luo2023experimental}, and all-microwave gates between far-detuned qubits~\cite{krinner2020demonstration}.

 These works have emphasized the high sampling rate of digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), low spurious-free dynamic range, and low phase noise~\cite{sumida2024qube, negoro2024experimental}.
 However, negligible attention has been paid to the long-term stability of generated microwave signals.
 As the number of qubits increases and quantum error correction becomes feasible, which enable long-duration quantum operations, the stability of the microwave amplitude and relative phase becomes critical for achieving high-fidelity quantum gates.

-For example, although QICK~\cite{ding2024experimental} shows phase stability, it is demonstrated by resetting the phase for each short sequence.
-This limits its applicability to long sequences and systems, including analog up/downconversions.
+For example, the QICK~\cite{ding2024experimental} control platform employs direct digital synthesis with phase reset at each experimental repetition to deterministically define the initial phase of all drives.
+This functionality ensures reproducible phase relationships within individual experiments.
+In contrast, the problem considered here concerns long-timescale operation, where phase coherence must persist over durations relevant to repeated error-correction cycles and system-level operation.
 Similarly, in M2CS~\cite{zhang2024m2cs}, the amplitude stability is reported only for a single output signal.
 In addition, the sources and mitigation strategies for long-term variations in the microwave amplitude and phase have not been discussed in detail.

 In this study, we focus on the temperature variations in analog devices, such as phase-locked loops (PLLs), amplifiers, and mixers, which are the primary sources of long-term variations in microwave signals.
 Our new qubit controller, hereafter referred to as QuEL-1~SE, incorporates a temperature stabilization system in which each analog device is equipped with an individual temperature-control loop.
 Each loop consists of a heater and thermistor for temperature sensing, along with a digital feedback controller.
 This maintains the device at a constant target temperature independent of ambient fluctuations.